mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/veeva-vault-qualitydocs-connector.md

 - BFB160
 - MET150
 - MOE150
-description: "Set up the Veeva Vault QualityDocs Microsoft Graph connector for Microsoft Search and Microsoft 365 Copilot" ms.date: 02/26/2025
+description: "Set up the Veeva Vault QualityDocs Microsoft Graph connector for Microsoft Search and Microsoft 365 Copilot." ms.date: 02/26/2025
 ---

-# Veeva Vault QualityDocs Microsoft Graph connector (Preview)
+# Veeva Vault QualityDocs Microsoft Graph connector (preview)

 The Veeva Vault QualityDocs Microsoft Graph connector allows organizations to index quality and compliance documents from Veeva Vault into Microsoft Graph, making them accessible across Microsoft 365 experiences, including Microsoft 365 Copilot.

-The connector integrates Vault QualityDocs' built-in permission model, ensuring that users only access authorized content, and supports faster content retrieval and review through content analysis and preparation.
+The connector integrates the Vault QualityDocs built-in permission model, ensuring that users only access authorized content, and supports faster content retrieval and review through content analysis and preparation.
 By enhancing efficiency throughout the document lifecycle, it helps maintain compliance and quality control.
-This functionality is beneficial for quality management, regulatory, and manufacturing teams, enabling informed decision-making and reducing time-to-approval for critical documents.
+This functionality enables informed decision-making and reduces time-to-approval for critical documents to benefit quality management, regulatory, and manufacturing teams.

 The following are the key benefits of the Veeva Vault QualityDocs Microsoft Graph connector: